Non-stop flights to Bangkok (BKK)

 If you are looking for a direct flight from Cambodia to Bangkok, there are 2 airports to choose from.

-From Phnom Penh, airlines that operate direct flights are Air Bishkek, Bangkok Airways, Lanmei Airlines, Sky Angkor Airlines, Thai Airways (Star Alliance) and Thai Vietjet Air.
+From Phnom Penh, airlines that operate direct flights are Air Cambodia, Bangkok Airways, Cambodia Airways, Sky Angkor Airlines, Thai Airways (Star Alliance), Thai Vietjet Air and Turkish Airlines (Star Alliance).

-From Siem Reap, you can fly non-stop with Bangkok Airways or Thai Airways (Star Alliance).
+From Siem Reap, direct flights are offered by Bangkok Airways, Emirates and Thai Airways (Star Alliance).

 Flights from Canada to Bangkok

-There is 1 airport in Canada that has a direct connection to Bangkok, which is Vancouver.
+Vancouver is the only city in Canada with direct flights to Bangkok.
 From Vancouver, direct flights are offered by Air Canada (Star Alliance).
-This is a seasonal route that starts in October and ends in April.

 Flights from China to Bangkok